Engineer, then product manager, then director.

 Workshop Instructor

-Conducted a week-long AI and machine learning fundamentals workshop for high school students and working professionals, focused on Tamil language applications.
+Taught a week-long AI and machine learning fundamentals workshop for high schoolers and working professionals, focused on applications in Tamil.